Women in government: Japan

+In October 2025, Sanae Takaichi became the first woman prime minister of Japan.
+Despite this milestone, Japan has been losing ground in female political representation over the last decade.
+In February 2026, there were 68 women (15%) in the House of Representatives, and 74 in the House of Councillors (30%), ranking them 148th worldwide for the number of women in parliament.
+This is a downward trajectory from 2013, when they ranked 122nd, with 39 women in the House of Representatives.

+Despite the stated goal of then-Prime Minister Shinzō Abe to have "no less than 30 per cent of leadership positions in all areas of society filled by women by 2020," as of 2026, progress is still needed.

-Japan ranks 127 in the world for the number of women in national parliamentary worldwide as of March 2014, which is lower than their ranking of 122 in 2013.
-As of 28 February 2013, there are a total of 39 women in the House of Representatives out of 479 incumbents.
-Since the enactment of the modern Japanese Constitution in 1947, Japanese women have been given the right to vote, and the new version of the constitution also allows for a more democratic form of government that guarantees women equality under the law.
+Since the enactment of the modern Japanese Constitution in 1947, Japanese women gained the right to vote, and the new version of the constitution also allows for a more democratic form of government that guarantees women equality under the law.
 The first female cabinet member, Masa Nakayama, was appointed as the Minister of Health and Welfare in Japan in 1960.
 Until 1994, the electoral system for the House of Representatives was based on a single non-transferable vote in multi-member districts.
-That system was not conducive to women's advancement in public office because it promoted contestation between competing parties and rival candidates within the same party, but overall, the new electoral system was introduced to reduce the excessive role of money and corruption in elections, which ultimately helped women who were running for public office.
+Part of the new system was not conducive to women's advancement in public office because it promoted contests between parties and rival candidates within the same party, but part was helpful to women candidates in that it reduced the role of money and corruption in elections.
 In Japanese politics, the kōenkai is a major factor for a successful outcome of an election.
 The kōenkai, or "local support groups", serve as pipelines through which funds and other support are conveyed to legislators and through which the legislators can distribute favors to constituents in return.
 Because gaining support from these groups is usually based on personal connections, women's historically disadvantaged position in networking circles hurts their ability to run for public office.

 By 1996, Japan had implemented its 1994 electoral system for the House of Representatives that combined single-seat districts with proportional representation.
-Out of 480 seats, 300 are contested in single seat constituencies.
-The other 180 members are elected through allocations to an electoral list submitted by each party.
-Candidates who lack a strong support system are listed on a party's proportional representation section.
-In the 2009 election, only two of eight female Liberal Democratic Party members were elected from a single-seat district, which indicates that few female candidates have enough political support to win a single-seat election.
-While changes in the electoral process have made positions of public office more accessible to women, the actual participation of women in the Diet remains relatively low.
-As for the future of women in politics in Japan, Prime Minister Shinzō Abe announced in his speech at the Japan National Press Club on 19 April 2013 that a major goal of his national growth strategy is "having no less than 30 per cent of leadership positions in all areas of society filled by women by 2020."
-Following the resignation of Liberal Democratic Party Prime Minister Shigeru Ishiba in 2025, former minister Sanae Takaichi was elected to succeed him, becoming the first woman to hold the office.
+Out of 480 seats, 300 were contested in single seat constituencies.
+The other 180 members were elected through allocations to an electoral list submitted by each party.
+Candidates who lacked a strong support system were listed on a party's proportional representation section.
+In the 2009 election, only two of eight female Liberal Democratic Party members were elected from a single-seat district, which indicated that few female candidates had enough political support to win a single-seat election.